-St Clement’s House is a delightful grade II listed Georgian home, nestling in a quiet side-street just moments from the beautiful harbour of Mousehole.
+St Clement’s House is a delightful grade II listed Georgian holiday cottage, nestled in a quiet side-street just moments from the beautiful harbour of Mousehole.
 This charming property is divided into three storeys and exudes townhouse elegance whilst retaining a rustic and homely feel.

 St Clement’s House sits moments away from Mousehole’s picturesque fishing harbour and little beach, and boasts bright and airy rooms set across three storeys.
 This traditional granite house is a Grade II listed property and is one of just two cottages accessed via a private cobbled pathway, benefiting from quick access to the harbour and beach, whilst remaining tucked away and not overlooked.

 As you approach St Clement’s House you are met with ocean glimpses over the rooftops of the nearby properties as you make your way down steps to the cobbled courtyard in front of St Clement’s House.
 You’ll pass the sweet and perfectly formed front garden area, where a table and chair set are laid out to catch the morning and afternoon sun, (barbecue too!) where you can relax and take in the atmosphere of this friendly and welcoming little fishing village.

 This wonderful Cornish home has been refurbished to a very high standard, with many of its original features lovingly conserved, including the main staircase and original fireplaces.
 St Clement’s House not only offers the sort of rustic charm you would expect from a traditional Cornish house, but also a little townhouse elegance.

 Inside St Clement’s House